 St Augustine, Florida is the oldest continuously inhabited city in the continental United States.
 It’s most well-known for its charming Spanish architecture and relaxing beaches.
 If you’re planning a Florida road trip make sure to add this city as a to your list.
 You won’t be disappointed.
-Whether it’s a day trip to St Augustine or an extended vacation you will find just what you’re looking for.
-Here are some of the things I recommend doing if you are going to be taking a trip to St Augustine.
+Whether it’s a day trip to St Augustine’s old town or an extended vacation you will find just what you’re looking for.
+Here are some of the things I recommend doing if you are going to visit St Augustine.

 No trip to St Augustine is complete without a visit to the historic district.
 This area is fun to walk around and the Spanish architecture is so pleasing to the eye.
 Here you can stroll down cobblestone streets, while you shop, eat, and learn a little history along the way.

 St Augustine is also home to Flager College (one of the prettiest college campuses in my opinion).
-Its giant Live Oaks provide a beautiful canopy and some much needed shade on a hot day.
-Touring the campus is something I always enjoy doing when I’m in town.
+Its giant live oaks provide a beautiful canopy and some much needed shade on a hot day.
+Touring the campus is something I always enjoy doing when I visit St Augustine.

 Castillo de San Marcos

-No trip to St Augustine is complete without a trip to Castillo de San Marcos National Monument.
+No trip to St Augustine is complete without a stop at Castillo de San Marcos National Monument.
 It’s the oldest masonry fort in the United States and is one of only two forts in the world built out of coquina (a semi-rare form of limestone).
 I still remember the fun I had visiting this fort as a child on field trips and with my family but don’t worry, it’s just as much fun visiting again as an adult.
-Admission is $15 for adults but if you have a National Parks Pass, you do not have to pay.
+Admission is $15 for adults but if you have a National Parks Pass, you don’t have to pay.